-As a new school we have begun a full curriculum review to ensure that we have a broad and balanced curriculum that matches the needs of our pupils as well as covering the statutory requirements.
+As part of the school's improvement journey we are undertaking a full and rigorous curriculum review to ensure that we have a broad and balanced curriculum that matches the needs of our pupils as well as covering the statutory requirements.

-A full and comprehensive curriculum will be posted on the site by the start of the academic year 2018-19.
+During this development phase, a full and comprehensive curriculum will be posted on this site throughout the 2019/20 academic year.
 Please visit our Year Group Pages for details of what pupils are studying this term.

 The English curriculum at Pear Tree will promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and develop their love of literature through widespread reading for enjoyment.
 The school will follow the National Curriculum which will ensure all our pupils: